 The trio were brought to Battersea’s Old Windsor centre in urgent need of help, with staff at the leading animal welfare charity horrified by the condition the puppies were in when they arrived in late October.All three had lost almost all their fur and were covered in sores and dirt, as well as having problems with their ears.

-After weeks of expert care from the charity’s vets, behaviourists, and foster carers, Abbie, Basil, and Josie began to develop into playful and loving puppies – each with a unique personality.This softens the kibble and makes the food much easier to chew.
+After weeks of expert care from the charity’s vets, behaviourists, and foster carers, Abbie, Basil, and Josie began to develop into playful and loving puppies – each with a unique personality.The tick should come out on its own and be stuck to the cotton ball when you remove it.

 Once their skin had healed and their fur was growing back, they were ready to find homes where they could put their bad experiences behind them and start a new chapter as much-loved pets.